miguelthemigs/Stock-Info-Viewer/README.md

 # Stock-Info-Viewer
-A GUI that shows stock info
+A GUI that shows stock info.